GauthierWillemse/GauthierWillemse/README.md

 - 👋 Hi, I’m @GauthierWillemse
-- 👀 I’m interested in globalizing medical education.
+- 👀 I’m interested in building application in the healthcare space.
-- 🌱 I’m currently learning basic skills in web development.
+- 🌱 I’m currently learning web development.
 - 💞️ I’m looking to collaborate on REACT projects.
 - 📫 How to reach me: you can find me on Twitter: @Gauthier_Wi